webview/webview/README.md

 `WEBVIEW_BUILD_SHARED_LIBRARY` | Build shared libraries
 `WEBVIEW_BUILD_STATIC_LIBRARY` | Build static libraries

-### Consumer Options
+### Package Consumer Options

-These options can be used when when the webview project isn't built as part of your project.
+These options can be used when when using the webview CMake package.

 #### Linux-specific Options